Armour/express-webpack-react-redux-typescript-boilerplate/README.md

 ### Use docker

-The easiest way to run our example project is to use docker-compose
+The easiest way to run the example project is to use `docker-compose`

 ```bash
 docker-compose up --build